contest-framework/vim/README.md

 #### Activation in Vim

-Here is an example for how to assign keyboard shortcuts to the different test commands.
-Put this in your `.vimrc` file.
+To assign keyboard shortcuts to the different test commands, put something like this in your `.vimrc` file:

 ```viml
 nnoremap <leader>f :call TestFile()<cr>